Summer School 2017 - Draughn High School

 - Draughn High School is CLOSED the week of July 4.

 - There is no charge for Credit Recovery.

 - There is a Summer School Credit Recovery Form.
-The form can be downloaded from the Online Learning Forms section or picked up from the school Guidance Counselor.
+The form can be downloaded from the link on this page or the Online Learning Forms section.
+It can also be picked up from the school Guidance Counselor.

 - Form deadline: Students must submit their form the Wednesday before the Monday session start.

 First Time Course Information: Dates vary based on Vendor chosen.
 See 'Vendors' section below for specific dates.